mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Mechanics covers a wide range of disciplines involving the design and construction of useful machines and mechanisms.
 Heroes proficient in Mechanics are happiest with a good set of tools and a problem to solve, whether amateur grease monkeys or professional architects, technicians, and engineers.

-**Skill Uses:** Build vehicles, create machines, demolish structures, draft blueprints, engineer products, fix electrical systems, fix plumbing, maintain machinery, make traps, make weapons, operate machinery, repair broken machines, sabotage machinery, tune up a vehicle, use 3D printing, use physics knowledge, weld, work with metal.
+make traps, make weapons, operate machinery, repair broken machines, sabotage machinery, tune up a vehicle, use 3D printing, use physics knowledge, weld, work with metal.

 ---

 ##### Medicine (Logic)

-The Medicine skill covers the knowledge needed to give medical care to living creatures.
-This knowledge can be based on different medical traditions or approaches.
-Many heroes proficient in Medicine work in the medical field, but others have learned what they know in the course of undertaking high-risk endeavors.

-**Skill Uses:** Administer medical care, analyze blood samples, care for patients, create medications or poisons, design prosthetics, diagnose ailments, provide prognoses, perform an autopsy, perform surgery, prescribe medication, give first aid, etc.

----

-##### Natural Sciences (Logic)

-The Natural Sciences skill covers the various physical, biological, and laboratory sciences, such as chemistry, physics, and biology.
-Heroes proficient in Natural Sciences might focus on knowledge and research for their own ends, or have a background in the academic world.

-**Skill Uses:** Analyze materials, create chemical compounds, do complex mathematics, identify plants, animals, and minerals, make accurate measurements, perform controlled experiments, read scientific data, recall scientific facts, understand natural systems, etc.
+Medicine is used to perform advanced medical procedures such as surgeries.
+It includes long-term medical support for disease and illness, and the skill can be used to diagnose a character’s medical condition.
+This skill is used to implant or remove cybernetics and bioware but cannot be used to repair or maintain implanted devices.
+For more information, see Healing

+Default: No

+Skill Group: Biotech

+Specializations: Cosmetic Surgery, Extended Care, Implant Surgery, Magical Health, Organ Culture, Trauma Surgery

 ---